turbotimon/nextjs-chopen-2025/00-CourseMaterial/Exercises.md

 Install drizle into the project:

 ```
-npm i drizzle-orm better-sqlite3
+npm i drizzle-orm better-sqlite3 dotenv
 npm i -D drizzle-kit
 ```

 Copy the `drizzle.config.ts`from the playground proyect into the root of the project.

-Create a directory `src/db`.

-Copy `schema.ts` from the playground project.
+Create a directory `src/db` and copy `schema.ts` from the playground project.

-Create a file `src/db/data-access.ts`and implement functions to load the pending and completed todos from the db.
+Create a file `src/data/data-access.ts`and implement functions to load the pending and completed todos from the db.

-Then use these data access functions in the page components to fetch the todo-items and pass them to the list components for rendering.
+Then use these data-access functions in the page components to fetch the todo-items and pass them to the list components for rendering.